-Consumers want to find content right away on their preferred channel.
-Integrating content creation and social media marketing is a winning strategy.
+Modern consumers want to find content that meets their needs right away on their preferred channel.
+Integrating content creation and social media marketing is a winning strategy for offering users what they want.

 What does integrating your content process mean?